 There is no need for a system administrator.
 A PaaS provider can conveniently handle everything related to server management, such as launching a server or an app with a few clicks to save you your precious time.
+(To learn more about PaaS, check out our detailed analysis of the differences between IaaS, PaaS and SaaS).
 Hiring managed hosting experts will allow you to focus on your business goals instead of becoming a server administrator.
 Data protection is a top priority, which is why your managed hosting provider will run:

 - Virus Scanning